-The environmental protection expenditure accounts (EPEA) measures the financial effort of households, enterprises and public administrations (including non-profit institutions serving households – NPISH) aimed at the prevention, reduction and elimination of pollution or any other degradation of the environment.
+The environmental protection expenditure accounts (EPEA) measures the financial effort of households, enterprises and public administrations aimed at the prevention, reduction and elimination of pollution or any other degradation of the environment.

-Data regarding the national expenditure on environmental protection derive from the environmental accounts realized by the Federal Statistical Office (FSO).
-The compilation methods of the environmental protection expenditure accounts (Environmental protection expenditure accounts EPEA) had been developed by Eurostat, the statistical office of the European Union, based on the System of Environmental and Economic Accounting (SEEA) of the ONU.
+Data regarding the national expenditure on environmental protection come from the monetary environmental accounts compiled by the Federal Statistical Office (FSO).
+The compilation methods of the environmental protection expenditure accounts (Environmental protection expenditure accounts EPEA) had been developed by Eurostat, the statistical office of the European Union, based on the System of Environmental-Economic Accounting (SEEA) of the ONU.

 National expenditure on environmental protection represents the financial contribution made by households, businesses and public authorities (including non-profit institutions serving households – NPISH) to prevent, reduce or eliminate pollution or any other environmental damage.

 - the use of environmental protection services by resident units, i.e.: